-- 1. It is the custom and practice of most organizations to allow general members an open forum to ask questions and speak about their concerns to an executive after a report has been provided. - 2.
-Strict time limitations should be imposed by the Chairperson and these limitations must be enforced.
-Each general member should address the Chairperson regarding an issue and must speak courteously and to the point.
+1. It is the custom and practice of most organizations to allow general members an open forum to ask questions and speak about their concerns to an executive after a report has been provided.

+2. Strict time limitations should be imposed by the (Co)President(s) and these limitations must be enforced.
+Each general member should address the (Co)President(s) regarding an issue and must speak courteously and to the point.